tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Post-Compromise Security for the Initial Exporter Secret

 TLS specifies a single exporter_secret derived from the main secret.
-This exporter secret is static for the lifetime of the connection and is not updated by EKU.
+This exporter secret is static for the lifetime of the connection and is not updated by the EKU.

 This document defines an exporter interface that derives a fresh exporter secret whenever new application traffic keys are established through the EKU.
 A core design